wrussell1999/new-web/content/about.md

 ---
 title: About Us
 date: 2020-07-30T21:50:45+00:00
 description: Get to know the team behind Hack Kosice.
+These are the people who stand behind organising Hack Kosice and dreamers who want to help others grow.
 menu:
   main:
     weight: 60